n-buna404/nomacs-ini/README.md

 Theme and settings for
 Nomacs https://github.com/nomacs/nomacs <br>
 JXL plugin https://github.com/novomesk/qt-jpegxl-image-plugin<br>
-Portable all in one zip for 3.16 avalable
+Portable all in one zip for 3.16 available.
+Use at own risk